 Unaccredited activities are more broadly defined and are listed in Schedule 1 to the CPE Regulations.
 An unaccredited activity, in whatever form, must be at an appropriate level and contribute to a notary’s professional skill and knowledge in relation to notarial practice, and not merely advance a particular fee-earning matter [CPE Regulation 9.2].
 Research required to complete a client’s matter is therefore unlikely to be an activity for which CPE credit point may be claimed, but time spent reading an academic article that relates to that client matter will normally be claimable.
 Activities such as preparing lectures and seminars on subjects relevant to notarial practice, coaching and mentoring, including acting as a supervisor under the Post-Admission Rules, writing academic articles relevant to notarial law and practice, self-study, preparing and taking relevant examinations, and setting and marking examinations are all permitted unaccredited activities and actual time spent may be claimed, although an upper limit is imposed for some activities.
 Schedule 1 to the CPE Regulations provides full details of the activities and limits.

-In addition to the six CPE credit point in notarial practice that must be acquired by all notaries who are not under supervision, a notary-conveyancer must obtain six CPE credit point in conveyancing of which at least three must be from accredited activities.
+In addition to the six CPE credit points in notarial practice that must be acquired by all notaries who are not under supervision, a notary-conveyancer must obtain six CPE credit points in conveyancing of which at least three must be from accredited activities.

-In addition to the six CPE credit point in notarial practice that must be acquired by all notaries who are not under supervision, a notary-probate practitioner must obtain six CPE credit point in probate activities of which at least three must be from accredited activities.
+In addition to the six CPE credit points in notarial practice that must be acquired by all notaries who are not under supervision, a notary-probate practitioner must obtain six CPE credit points in probate activities of which at least three must be from accredited activities.

 - Continuing professional education ensures that the services provided to the public by notaries are of a high standard.